 Similar to the integration of EC Decision 2005/928/EC [4], the Commission Decision 2006/804/EC [7] for UHF RFID should also be integrated in the next update of the EC Decision for SRD.
 This will facilitate a common and transparent update processing the future as well as more efficient implementation work for the administrations;

-The RTTT usage category may still be reconsidered in the future with regard to the question of widening the scope of the application field subject to intra-SRD compatibility issues.
+The TTT usage category may still be reconsidered in the future with regard to the question of widening the scope of the application field subject to intra-SRD compatibility issues.
 This could allow other use and therefore more efficient use of these frequencies and hence, an increased economy-of-scale for such equipment.
 Especially, radio determination and industrial applications could be considered as interesting fields where the same technology could be used;

-Low latency/high reliability SRDs (LLHR) rely on low latency and high reliability spectrum access mechanisms.
-Alarms (incl. social alarms), wireless audio, low power FM, ALDs, asset tracking and tracing, medical implants and also some RTTT applications could potentially be pooled in a limited number of more general categories.
-This could be subject to further considerations and subject to studies in the near future;
+Certain types of SRDs rely on low latency, low duty cycle and/or high reliability spectrum access mechanisms.
+Examples under investigations are alarms (incl. social alarms), wireless audio, ALDs, asset tracking and tracing and also some TTT applications, which could potentially be pooled in a limited number of more general categories.
+The considerations on this subject are at an early stage and activities in ECC on-going, following initial considerations in ECC Report 181 [9];

 A study was performed to look at sharing with ALDs in the band 169.4-169.8125 MHz on the basis of duty cycle.
 The conclusion is that as ALDs are 100% Duty Cycle, this was possible only with extremely low duty cycle.
 Future work on sharing in this band should concentrate on means of sharing on a basis other than duty cycle or day/night sharing such as frequency re-use on a geographic basis by means of a database;